vmware-tanzu/tanzu-dev-portal/content/guides/spring/scg-gs.md

 - Gateway

-Click **Generate** and you'll download a zip file of the generated code.
+Click "Generate" and you'll download a zip file of the generated code.

 #### Building Your Gateway